Shaddix/react-query-suspense-test/README.md

 # Description
 This project is testing react-query with Suspense.
 At the beginning of v3 suspense queries were not auto-refreshed after component is remount.
-Example demonstrates loading a list of users, ability to edit them,
+Example demonstrates loading a list of users, ability to edit them, and then go back to check if the list is updated or not (it wasn't updated at the beginning)

 ## Getting Started with Create React App